Creating Global Edge

 Optimization

-Configure ways to improve performance when delivering content to users.
+Configure ways to improve performance when transferring content to users.

-Using compressed transmission enables content to be delivered faster by applying compression when delivering content to client browsers or devices that support GZIP or BROTLI compression.
+Using zip transfer enables content to be transferred faster by applying zip when transferring content to client browsers or devices that support GZIP or BROTLI zip.

-By clicking on the Toggle button to turn on the feature, you can specify the GZIP or BROTLI header in the Accept-Encoding to compress the content.
+By clicking on the toggle button to turn on the function, you can specify the GZIP or BROTLI header in the Accept-Encoding to zip the content.

-• Compression transmission support extension: css, js, json, xml, html, ttf, otf, woff, woff2, eot
+• Zip transfer support extension: css, js, json, xml, html, ttf, otf, woff, woff2, and eot

 Large file transfer

-Using large file transfer allows content to be sent in pieces instead of a single file when requesting content from the origin server, improving origin offloading.
+Using large file transfer allows content to be transferred in pieces instead of a single file when requesting content from the origin server, improving origin offloading.

-When you turn on the feature by clicking on the Toggle button, optimization for large file transfers will be applied.
+When you turn on the function by clicking on the toggle button, optimization for large file transfers will be applied.

 Access control